Drusillas Park: A Family Review of the South East’s Favorite Small Zoo

 Advice and Tips

-- Cost of Entrance: approx 39 pounds for a family of 2.
+• Cost of Entrance: approx £36 per person.
 Buy online and save time and money.

 Make sure the kids take part in the Zoo Olympics and Animal Spotting, collect the booklets at the entrance.